-- Compiled code (machine code corresponding to high-level language code) is typically much faster than interpreted code because the executed operations can be specialized (customized) to the actual code being executed.
-In addition, interpreter are typically written in high-level languages that add overhead and constrain how the data values are represented and the interpreted operations are implemented. - For fast execution of source programs, they almost always need to be compiled. - Compiled code executes in the context of a run-time, a protocol for how each compiled source program unit couples with the compiled code for other program units including a representation for the execution environment.
-(Compiled code relies on an environment just like meta-interpreters do, but its representation is optimized for efficiency at machine level. - The first comprehensive compiler run-time was the run-time created for Algol 60.
+- Compiled code (machine code corresponding to high-level language code) is typically much faster than interpreted code because the executed operations are directly implemented by short sequences of machine instructions.
+In addition, interpreters are typically written in high-level languages that add overhead and constrain how the data values are represented and the interpreted operations are implemented.
+Note it is straighforward (albeit a bit more complex) to write interpreters that are much, much faster than our Jam interpreters by using lowe level representations for programs and incorporating the optimizations in environment representations that we will discuss. - For fast execution of source programs, they almost always need to be compiled. - Compiled code executes in the context of a run-time, a protocol for how each compiled source program unit couples with the compiled code for other program units including a representation for the execution environment.
+(Compiled code relies on an environment just like meta-interpreters do, but its representation is optimized for efficiency at machine level.) - The first comprehensive compiler run-time was the run-time created for Algol 60.
 The committee who designed this run-time was brilliant.
 Most contemporary compiler run-times are extensions/elaborations of this design.
 Is this surprising?
 Yes.
 Is it unprecedented?
 No. Carl Friedrich Gauss invented the FFT algorithm in 1805, wrote it up as a cute trick for solving an otherwise intractable computational problem (which he did by hand) in his research notes, but never published it.
 For Gauss, it was a perhaps a "trifle".
 Fourier did not do his work until about 1820 although Francois Budan published much of the same work in 1807-1811.

-Jeff Erickson's online book on Algorithms is a great source of misattribution.
+The same algorithm was "discovered" by computer scientists in 1965.
+Jeff Erickson's free online book on Algorithms is a great source of misattribution.